joemasilotti/railsdevs.com/pull_request_template.md

-Before you submit a pull request for review, please make sure...
+# Before you submit a pull request for review, please make sure

 - [ ] Your code contains tests relevant for code you modified
 - [ ] All new and existing tests are passing